jgr2021/RKF-AGGSM/README.md

 - `ToyModel/` — Monte Carlo simulations for Gaussian-mixture, Gaussian-plus-Laplacian-outlier, additive Gaussian–Student's t, and additive Gaussian–Slash measurement-noise settings.
 - `UrbanNav_Experiment/` — A two-dimensional GNSS/UrbanNav trajectory-estimation experiment with included processed MATLAB data, filter implementations, saved outputs, and plotting scripts.

-## Requirements

-- MATLAB.
-The archive does not record a tested release.
-- Statistics and Machine Learning Toolbox, used by functions such as `mvnrnd`, `trnd`, and `randsample`.

-Run scripts from their own experiment directories because several scripts use relative file paths.

 ## Quick start